ilya-zlobintsev/LACT/docs/CONFIG.md

       memory_clock:
         - 0
         - 1

     # Minimum GPU clockspeed in MHz.
+Applicable to AMD and Intel.
     min_core_clock: 300
     # Minimum VRAM clockspeed in MHz.
+Applicable to AMD only.
     min_memory_clock: 500
     # Minimum GPU voltage in mV.
+Applicable to AMD only.
     min_voltage: 900
     # Maximum GPU clockspeed in MHz.
+Applicable to AMD and Intel.
     max_core_clock: 1630
     # Maximum VRAM clockspeed in MHz.
+Applicable to AMD only.
     max_memory_clock: 800
     # Maximum GPU voltage in mV.
     max_voltage: 1200
     # Voltage offset value in mV for RDNA and newer AMD GPUs.
     voltage_offset: 0

+    # GPU and VRAM clockspeed offset values, per-pstate.
+Only applicable on Nvidia.
+    gpu_clock_offsets:
+      0: -100
+    mem_clock_offsets:
+      0: 200

 # Settings profiles
 profiles: